-If the negligent actions of a business or individual in Grapevine caused you to suffer a catastrophic spinal cord injury and partial or total paralysis, you need the legal assistance of an experienced personal injury attorney.
+If the negligent actions of a business or individual caused you to suffer a catastrophic spinal cord injury and partial or total paralysis, you need the legal assistance of an experienced personal injury attorney.
 Spinal injuries can cause chronic pain, paralysis, and a need for life-long care and treatment.
 The costs of medical care and the assistance you may need in your home can be enormous.
 At the Hart Law Firm, our skilled attorneys are here to hold the negligent parties responsible for compensating you for your injuries so that you can focus on your recovery and start rebuilding your life.

 Common Causes of Spinal Injuries and Paralysis

 Spinal injuries are the result of damage to the vertebrae, ligaments, nerves, or disks of the spinal column or the spinal cord itself.
 These injuries can be caused by a sudden blow to the spine or by an object that penetrates and severs the spinal cord.
 Common causes of these injuries include the following: